Instamrkt/slate/source/includes/_rest_calls.md

 $.get('/r/leaderboard/personal/', {
   headers: {
       'X-XSRFToken': _xsrf
-  },
-  'userId': userId
+  }
 })
 ```

 This is used to request a personal leaderboard.
+The returned leaderboard is full, contains each user ranked below `start` and `end`.

 ### URL
-`/r/leaderboard/personal/`
+`/r/leaderboard/personal/USER_ID`

 ### Request type